vue-gl/vue-gl/docs/guide/getting-started.md

 <script src="https://cdn.jsdelivr.net/npm/vue-gl"></script>
 ```

-### Building a script to be loaded with a module bundler
+### Building scripts with a module bundler
 VueGL and its dependencies are also available on [npm](//www.npmjs.com).
 If you build your app with
 a module bundler such as [Webpack](//webpack.js.org) or [rollup.js](//rollupjs.org), it is easy to integrate VueGL to your app.

-Note that Vue.js and Three.js are peer dependencies of VueGL, then you have to explicitly install
+Note that Vue.js and Three.js are peer dependencies of VueGL, so that you have to explicitly install
 them.

 ```sh